Amanss21229/NeetQuizBot/replit.md

 A comprehensive Telegram bot for NEET students featuring automatic quiz forwarding, real-time scoring, daily leaderboards, and complete admin management.
 Built using Python with python-telegram-bot v20+ and PostgreSQL database.

 ## Recent Changes
+- 2025-10-13: Added multi-language quiz support with Hindi translation
+  - New command: /language (admin/group admin only)
+  - Choose between English and Hindi for quiz questions
+  - Automatic translation using MyMemory API
+  - All features (scoring, leaderboard, points) work identically for both languages
+  - Translation applied to quiz questions and options before sending to groups
+  - Database schema updated with language preference column
 - 2025-10-12: Added reply toggle system for groups
   - New commands: /replyoff and /replyon (admin/group admin only)
   - Groups can disable/enable quiz reply messages independently